itseez3d/metaperson/docs/business-integration/js_api.md

 * **isNoPhotoVisible** - this parameter specifies if the sample avatars are available.
 Default value: `true`.
 * **exportButtonText** - it allows changing the text of the Export button.
 * **theme** - it allows choosing the visual theme for the UI (available options: `dark`, `light`).
 * **gender** - if the application or website already has the information about the required gender, we can skip this question in the UI of the Mobile version.
 In this case, it shows the second screen with choosing input photo and you can't get back to the first screen with the home button.
-Available options are `male`, `female`, or can be empty.
+Available options are `male` and `female`, or can be empty.

 ## Action Messages